caiocsp/batch-processing-example/README.md

 ## To run:

-Using Maven, you can run the application by using **./mvnw spring-boot:run** .
-Alternatively, you can build the JAR file with ./mvnw clean package and then run the JAR file, as follows:
+Using Maven, you can run the application by using **./mvnw spring-boot:run** in terminal.
+Alternatively, you can build the JAR file with **./mvnw clean package** and then run the JAR file, as follows:

     java -jar target/gs-batch-processing-0.1.0.jar